RSO to host national prayer event Feb. 6; USAES commandant to be guest speaker

 |0

 This work, RSO to host national prayer event Feb.
-6; USAES commandant to be guest speaker, by Melissa Buckley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+6; USAES commandant to be guest speaker, by Tiffany Wood, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-RSO to host national prayer event Feb.
-6; USAES commandant to be guest speaker